-Grade Defined by 1 Normal Normal facial function in all areas.
+Grade Defined by Ι Normal Normal facial function in all areas.
 II Mild dysfunction Slight weakness noticeable only on close inspection.
 At rest: normal symmetry of forehead, ability to close eye with minimal effort and slight asymmetry, ability to move corners of the mouth with maximal effort and slight asymmetry.
-No synkinesis, contracture, or hemifacial spasm. Ш Moderate dysfunction Obvious, but not disfiguring difference between two sides, no functional impairment; noticeable, but not severe synkinesis, contracture, and/or hemifacial spam.
-At rest, normal symmetry and tone.
+No synkinesis, contracture, or hemifacial spasm. ш Moderate dysfunction Obvious, but not disfiguring difference between two sides, no functional impairment; noticeable, but not severe synkinesis, contracture, and/or hemifacial spasm.
+At rest: normal symmetry and tone.
 Motion: slight to no movement of the forehead, ability to close eye with maximal effort and obvious asymmetry, ability to move corners of the mouth with maximal effort and obvious asymmetry.
 Patients who have obvious, but no disfiguring synkinesis, contracture, and/or hemifacial spasm are grade iii regardless of the degree of motor activity.
 IV Moderate to severe dysfunction Obvious weakness and/or disfiguring asymmetry.
-At rest: normal symmetry v Severe dysfunction Only barely perceptible motion.
+At rest: normal symmetry and tone.
+Motion: no movement of forehead; inability to close the eye completely with maximal effort.
+Patients with synkinesis, mass action, and/or hemitacial spasm severe enough to interfere with function are grade IV regardless of motor activity. v Severe dysfunction Only barely perceptible motion.
 At rest: possible asymmetry with a droop of the corner of the mouth and decreased or absence of nasal labial fold.
 Motion: no movement of the forehead, incomplete closure of eye and only slight movement of the lid with maximal effort, a slight movement of corner of the mouth.
-VI Total paralysis Synkinesis, contracture, and hemifacial spasm usually absent.
-Loss of tone; asymmetry; no motion; no synkinesis, contracture, or hemifacial spasm.
+Synkinesis, contracture, and hemifacial spasm usually absent.
+VI Total paralysis Loss of tone; asymmetry; no motion; no synkinesis, contracture, or hemifacial spasm.